KH2FM-Mods-Num/GoA-ROM-Edition/readme.md

 - Changes by DA
-	- FAKE now has a custom model.
-		- This was done by sacrificing oathkeeper's TR model.
-		- Oathkeeper will look slightly different in TR, but it's nothing too noticable.
-		- Benefit to this is it made FAKE far more stable and is no longer a 100% chance to crash if swapped in/out while in a drive form.
-(Chance to crash is still there but very rare.)
 	- Edited msg patches.
 		- This was done so that the menus are no longer are permanantly stuck to displaying Xbox controller prompts.
 	- Added All-in-One Icons